Eve's Obsession

 “I don’t need it to live,” I sneered, leering at her even if she could not see me.

-“I’ll tell you when you don’t get paid so I can point where you can go later,” she joked, walking out and pulling my luggage out.
+“I’ll tell you when you don’t get paid so I can point out where you can go later,” she joked, walking out and pulling my luggage out.
 “Don’t you miss it?”

 “The toy you gave me satisfies me well,” I lied, not telling her I had used it once; then, I felt pathetic and ashamed of using it, so I threw it.
 “You just said it.
 Your boss is investigating the issue.
 He must be a boss with good morals.”